Not sure how to start selling your products online? Follow these six steps:

 For many businesses, creating and selling on their own ecommerce websites yields the best return.
 Since 74% of small business websites don’t have ecommerce functionalities, there’s a significant opportunity for you to move into the online selling space using your site.

-To start selling, you’ll first need to create or update your website.
+To start selling products online via your site, you’ll first need to create or update your website.

 Follow these steps to get started selling on your site: